A voice for

 Willow can also be used to help manage the pain and inflammation of rheumatic conditions.
 It has mild analgesic properties which also make it an excellent choice for occasional headaches and other pain conditions.
 For headaches which recur for any longer than two weeks it is important to seek medical attention.

-• Into the heart of white willow
+• Into the heart of willow

 white willow treeWillow is both cool and dry energetically.
 These qualities make it most suitable for pain conditions that are associated with excessive heat and dampness.
 The most suitable applications will be where there is congestion and swelling such as that which is experienced in rheumatic conditions.